 There was a time when my backpack would be considerably heavier than Paul’s and not because of the clothing inside.

 In Bill Bryson’s latest book, ‘A Road To Little Dribbling’ he mentions that for anyone in Britain you are never more than 70 miles from the coast.
 Therefore, a trip to the seaside was called for.
 Mersea Island, Essex, is famous worldwide for its Oysters and is still quintessentially English with not an arcade in sight.
 Instead look up from the shoreline and all you will see is row upon row of brightly coloured beach huts, a very typical British addition.

 I am a bibliophile and a bookaholic which means for me to travel anywhere I need to have a good supply of reading material.
 Going on a trip without a couple of good books is not an option for me and therefore thanks to the creation of the E-Reader my backpack is now considerably lighter.

 Don’t get me wrong there is still nothing better than sitting down with a ‘proper’ good book but whilst we are on the road, the Kindle is a great alternative and it means that I always have hundreds of books to choose from.

 With the need to stay connected more so today than ever before, we never leave home without our portable chargers.

-Our Tecknet chargers allow us to recharge phones, tablets and my Kindle up to 5 times before they themselves need to be charged which is great if we are camping without electricity or if we are working on the road where there are no charging portals available.
+Our Tecknet chargers allow us to recharge phones, tablets, and my Kindle up to 5 times before they themselves need to be charged which is great if we are camping without electricity or if we are working on the road where there are no charging portals available.

-It also means that we have no excuse for not keeping in touch with loved ones at home because they now know that are always online no matter where in the world we travel to.
+It also means that we have no excuse for not keeping in touch with loved ones at home because they now know that is always online no matter where in the world we travel to.

 #7 Multiple Charging Pack